-The principal or superintendent of schools shall immediately suspend and shall recommend expulsion of a pupil if he/she determines that the student committed any of the following acts at school or at a school activity.
+The principal shall immediately suspend and shall recommend expulsion of a pupil that he or she determine has committed any of the follow acts at school or at a school activity off school grounds.
+LAW ENFORCEMENT SHALL BE NOTIFIED

-Firearm: 48915 (c)(1) Possessing, selling, or otherwise furnishing a firearm
+Firearm: 48915 (c)(1) Possessing, selling, or otherwise furnishing a firearm.
+See definition of Firearm below.

-Knife: 48915 (c)(2) Brandishing a knife at another person
+Knife: 48915 (c)(2) Brandishing a knife at another person.
+See definition of Knife below.

-Controlled Substance: 48915 (c)(3) Unlawfully selling a controlled substance
+Controlled Substance: 48915 (c)(3) Unlawfully selling a controlled substance.

-Sexual Assault/Battery: 48915 (c)(4) Committing or attempting to commit sexual assault
+Sexual Assault/Battery: 48915 (c)(4) Committing a sexual battery or committing or attempting to commit sexual assault.
+(Title IX)

-Explosive: 48915 (c)(5) Possession of an explosive
+Explosive: 48915 (c)(5) Possession of an explosive.
+See definition of Explosive below.